 But it won’t do the same with its sports betting permit, especially considering the fact that its home city of Pittsburgh plays host to teams in three major sports leagues.
 The casino is hard at work building a permanent sportsbook inside its facility and will then concentrate on getting its online service and mobile app ready for market.

-Rivers and SugarHouse both received their interim sports wagering licenses during a PGCB meeting on October 31, 2018.
+Rivers and SugarHouse both received their interim sports wagering licenses during a PGCB meeting on October 31, 2018 and had their approved temporary brick-and-mortar betting facilities open in less than two months.

 Rivers Casino market outlook